-If staff or students exhibit any COVID-19 symptoms while at school or have been exposed to someone with COVID-19, testing will be provided in Chico or Oroville.
-Periodic asymptomatic testing is offered every two months to any staff member at no charge.
+If staff or students exhibit any COVID-19 symptoms while at school or have been exposed to someone with COVID-19, testing will be provided free by the district.
+Periodic asymptomatic testing is offered to any staff member at no charge.